Jun 1, 2014 0

 I state these facts to say that I don’t think US presidents all deserve halos.
 Even the greatest have clay feet.
 Not all were well-intentioned.

 But many had sterling intentions.
-In this polyglot nation of immigrants we have produced a class of presidents whose ranks are generally above any average group we could gather.
-The Framers were a remarkable assembly whose faith, maturity, and foresight was extraordinary.
+In this polyglot nation of immigrants we have produced a class whose ranks are generally above any average group we can assemble.
+The Framers were a remarkable assembly whose faith, maturity, and foresights was extraordinary.
 We have been blessed.
 As Theodore Roosevelt said, in Abraham Lincoln we had a man whose greatness was due to his goodness.
 Theodore Roosevelt himself was the most accomplished, intelligent, well-prepared, visionary, and… religiously observant of our presidents.